state-alchemists/zrb/src/zrb/builtin/generator/project/template/README.md

 You will be able to find the application under PascalProjectName's `src` directory.

+Zrb also allows you to create CRUD entities on your application.
+Please visit [Zrb's development-to-deployment tutorial](https://github.com/state-alchemists/zrb/blob/main/docs/tutorials/development-to-deployment-no-code.md) to learn more.

 # Configuration

 To configure PascalProjectName, you need to create a `.env` file.